Point Cloud density to raster format

 thank you and best wishes

-RE: Point Cloud density to raster format - Added by Hackenberg Jan about 1 year ago
+RE: Point Cloud density to raster format - Added by Hackenberg Jan over 1 year ago

 Alexandres plugin (ONF) has at least a step which comes close to it.
 I do not have a precompiled version of CT atm, so I am not 100 % sure if I give you the correct Names inside the user Interface.
 Look for menu “Voxels”.
 Inside “Voxels” you should find a step which is named in C++ ONF_StepComputeHitGrid.
 In general the c++ name has a similar name to the User Interface name, so that might be enough to find.
 If you dont find, here is another hint, but you need to translate the description ( return tr(“Créer grille 3D de densité de points”);) which is something like “Creates a 3d density grid”.